SmartEnCity – Towards Smart Zero CO2 Cities across Europe

-SmartEnCity’s vision is to create Smart Zero Carbon Cities that are more sustainable and inclusive, improve citizens’ quality of life, create jobs and wealth, and offer equal growth opportunities.
+SmartEnCity’s vision was to create Smart Zero Carbon Cities that are more sustainable and inclusive, improve citizens’ quality of life, create jobs and wealth, and offer equal growth opportunities.

-SmartEnCity, a project funded under the European Union’s Horizon 2020 research and innovation programme, aims to develop a systemic approach for transforming European cities into sustainable, smart and resource-efficient urban environments in Europe.
-We aim to develop strategies that can be replicated throughout Europe in order to:
+SmartEnCity, a project funded under the European Union’s Horizon 2020 research and innovation programme, aimed to develop a systemic approach for transforming European cities into sustainable, smart and resource-efficient urban environments in Europe.
+We aimed to develop strategies that can be replicated throughout Europe in order to:

 - Reduce energy demand and